haydenbleasel/vercel-vscode/README.md

 ## Configuration

 1. Open the extension settings and enter your token. **It's recommended to put this in your User Settings (not Workspace Settings) so it is not shared with others**.
 2. In your terminal, run `vercel link`.
-This will create a file at `.vercel/project.json` with your project ID (`projectId`) and team ID (called `orgId`).
-If you'd prefer, you can also add these manually to your VSCode settings.
+This will create a file at `.vercel/project.json` with your Project and Team ID.
 3. Reload VSCode to apply the changes and start using the extension.

 ## Development